yaleman/fuckjpeg/README.md

  - 0.0.1 - Original release.
  - 0.0.2 - Bumped version number after running black and updated readme.
  - 0.0.3 - Fixed some logic errors and duplicate work, refuses to engage with mac *.photoslibrary dirs.
+ - 0.0.4 - Updated docstring for module because I missed that in testing.

 ## Development